iTURTL3/animate-numbers/README.md

 # Animate Numbers
-Animate numbers from 0 to X for a set duration
+Animate numbers from 0 to X in Javascript.

 ## Example
 **HTML**